manojchrsya/bulls-and-cows/README.md

 - save messages which have beeen send out -- done
 - load left side message from server -- done
 - change header value after selecting the chat user -- done
-- load last 10 message and show on chat screen -- WIP
+- load last 10 message and show on chat screen -- done
-- handle case for offline user
+- handle case for offline user -- done
 - add setting page and add user info
 - user can able to see selected user info at right side baar
 - handle user's contacts and show them on contact list